justinxie712/melodex-main/README.md

 - Spotify for providing their Web API
 - The React and Vite communities for their excellent tools and documentation
 - Framer Motion for providing smooth animation capabilities
+- Chart.js for providing beautiful charts and visualizations